computefoundation/gnu-linux-shell-scripting/README.md

 ---

-This repository has an [extension for solutions consisting of more than one file](https://github.com/computingfoundation/general-purpose-computing.packaged-solutions).
+This resource has an [extension for solutions consisting of more than one file](https://github.com/computingfoundation/general-purpose-computing.packaged-solutions).

 # Contributing